eriksundin/SandboxExplorer/README.md

 ## License

-SandboxSize is available under the MIT license.
+SandboxExplorer is available under the MIT license.
 See the LICENSE file for more info.